Pregnancy Symptoms After IUI (Intrauterine Insemination)

 7. Consistently High Body Temperature

 An increase in the level of progesterone can raise your body temperature.
-If you’ve been noticing a rise in your body temperature for over 20 days, then it is a good sign, and you might just be pregnant.
+If you’ve noticed a rise in your body temperature for over 20 days, then it is a good sign, and you might just be pregnant.

 Other Symptoms After IUI (Intrauterine Insemination)

-Although an IUI is an almost non-invasive procedure, you may want to look out for any symptoms that may indicate that something is wrong.
+Although an IUI is almost non-invasive, you may want to look out for any symptoms indicating something is wrong.
+One would be inquisitive about knowing what happens after IUI day by day.
 Although complications due to IUI are uncommon, it may help you to know about the signs of the same.

 - Bright red period-like bleeding from the vagina